sciactive/nymphjs/README.md

 The GUID and unique code generators are used to generate new GUIDs for Nymph objects and various random unique strings.

 # Breaking Changes

+In version 1.0.0-beta.87, the Node Client package has been deprecated.
+It is no longer needed since Node.js 22, and you should instead use the regular client package.

 In version 1.0.0-beta.78, the database schema changed significantly, and data will need to be exported with an older version, then imported into a fresh database with this version.
 The meaning of the `contain` clause also changed to only check if the given value exists in an array.